 For example, one job seeker told me that she knew that her target employer always posted new job openings on Mondays.
 So, she always visited the company's site before lunch on Monday.
 She got the job she wanted, for the employer she wanted.

-Employers LOVE "employee referrals" - potential employees referred to the employer by current employees.
-Many often have "employee referral programs" which reward employees who refer someone who is ultimately hired and becomes a successful employee because someone who is referred into the company by another employee is usually a successful hire.
+Employers LOVE "employee referrals" -- potential employees referred to the employer by current employees.
+Most have "employee referral programs" which reward employees who refer someone who is ultimately hired and becomes a successful employee.
+Studies show that someone who is referred into the company by another employee is usually a successful employee.